• Skip to primary navigation

 This Chocolate Truffle Cake recipe is so easy!

 Chocolate cake ALWAYS works but this layered version with rich chocolate ganache takes it over the top.
-If you're a chocolate lover in the mood for something that will instantly make you feel spoiled, a giant piece of this homemade layered Chocolate Truffle Cake is for you.
+If you’re a chocolate lover in the mood for something that will instantly make you feel spoiled, a giant piece of this will put a smile on your face.

 The poured chocolate ganache, with just 2 ingredients that are heated together and then poured on the cake, means that no fancy cake decorating skills are required.
 And starting with a boxed cake mix means you don't need any baking skills either.